ericcornelissen/shescape/CONTRIBUTING.md

 #### Building

-The source code is transpiled and bundled into a CommonJS file at `index.cjs` with [rollup.js] when the package is published to npm.
+The source code is transpiled and bundled into a CommonJS files at `./*.cjs` with [rollup.js] when the package is published to npm.
 This is to provide support for older Node.js versions.
 Run `npm run transpile` locally to create this file.
-Note that the file ignored by git.
+Note that these files are ignored by git.

 #### Auditing